Will the application deadline be extended?

 How many credits will transfer?

-A formal evaluation of credits is completed by student services after admission is offered.
+A formal evaluation of credits is completed by Student Affairs after admission is offered.
 Typically, students transfer the equivalent of one year of full-time study.
 In order to receive a diploma from the University of Minnesota Law School, a transfer student must complete at least two thirds of his/her credits here.

 How will my law school GPA be calculated?